haskell/hackage-security/README.md

 not wish to add these to the index: people who are not interested in these new targets should not, or only minimally, be affected.
-In particular, new releases of these new kinds of targets should not result in a linear increase in what clients who are not interested in these targets need to download.
+In particular, new releases of these new kinds of targets should not result in a linear increase in what clients who are not interested in these targets need to download whenever they call `cabal install`.

 To support these out-of-tarball targets we can use the regular TUF setup.
-Since the index does not serve as an exhaustive list of which targets (and which target versions) are available, it becomes important to have target metadata (`targets.json` files) that list all targets exhaustively, to avoid freeze attacks.
-The file information (hash and filesize) of all these target metadata files must, by the TUF spec, be listed in the top-level snapshot; we should thus avoid introducing too many of them (in particular, we should avoid requiring a new @targets.json@ for each new version of a particular kind of target).
+Since the index does not serve as an exhaustive list of which targets (and which target versions) are available, it becomes important to have target metadata that list all targets exhaustively, to avoid freeze attacks.
+The file information (hash and filesize) of all these target metadata files must, by the TUF spec, be listed in the top-level snapshot; we should thus avoid introducing too many of them (in particular, we should avoid requiring a new metadata file for each new version of a particular kind of target).

-OOT targets will be stored under a prefix such as `oot/` to avoid name clashes with packages.
+It is important to store OOT targets under a different prefix than `/package` to avoid name clashes.

-#### Collections
+#### Collections (SECTION OUT OF DATE)

 [Package collections][CabalHell1] are a new Hackage feature that's [currently in development][ZuriHac].
 We want package collections to be signed, just like